pshampanier/doxygen2md/README.md

 > A doxygen to markdown converter.

-Very limited for now.
-Tested on a C++ project.
-You can see the result [here](https://pshampanier.gitbooks.io/libpqmxx/content/) in the API section.
+An example of the result can be seen [here](https://pshampanier.gitbooks.io/libpqmxx/content/) in the API section.

 ## Usage